ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 // ...
 ```

-If you are not sure how I was able to play with those conditions, read the next article of the series, where we explore a few Boolean algebra laws: {% include learn-coding-with-dot-net-core/ref.md index=10 %}.
+If you are not sure how I was able to play with those conditions, we explore that in {% include learn-coding-with-dot-net-core/ref.md index=11 %}.

 {%- endcapture -%}
 {%- assign solutionContent = solutionContent | markdownify -%}